 Keeping you informed is our priority

-BC Hydro was committed to ongoing communications with stakeholders, the public, and First Nations during the planning phases of the Interior to Lower Mainland (ILM) Transmission Project.
+We provided ongoing communications with stakeholders, the public, and First Nations during the planning phases of the Interior to Lower Mainland (ILM) project.

-This commitment continues during the construction phase as we keep property owners and the public informed about project activities that may impact them through this website, emails, notices, and advertisements in the local papers.
+This commitment continued during the construction phase as we kept property owners and the public informed about project activities that may have affected them through this website, emails, notices, and advertisements in the local papers.

 First Nations engagement

-BC Hydro's Aboriginal Relations department is leading the engagement of First Nations.
-First Nations are presented with the opportunity to participate in the broader public consultation process, but are also directly engaged to be informed of the project and to identify potential impacts it may have on their interests.
+Our Aboriginal Relations department led the engagement of First Nations.
+First Nations were presented with the opportunity to participate in the broader public consultation process, but were also directly engaged to be informed of the project and to identify potential impacts it may have had on their interests.